Step Mom Help: How To Support A Stepmom

 Is this your destiny?

-And yet, my 10 year old stepdaughter and I had a solid relationship.
-We met when she was 7, which is the “right” time, according to all the experts, and had ample time to get to know one another.
-We talked about the “step thing” (we both hated those step words — both stepchild and stepmother), and how our relationship was up to us, and we could make it whatever we wanted.
+Even though my 10-year-old stepdaughter and I had a solid relationship, we met when she was 7, which is the “right” time, according to all the experts, and had ample time to get to know one another.
+We talked about the “step thing” (we both hated those step words – both stepchild and stepmother), and how our relationship was up to us, and we could make it whatever we wanted.

 And we did.